quantnetwork/overledger-sdk-javascript/README.md

 ## Introduction to the Overledger SDK

 Overledger is an operating system that allows distributed apps(MApps) to connect to multiple distributed ledger technologies (DLTs) or blockchains.
-The OverledgerSDK allows developers to create signed transactions & send them simultaneously to all supported DLTs.
+The Overledger SDK allows developers to create signed transactions & send them simultaneously to all supported DLTs.

 ## Technologies

-OverledgerSDK is a node module written in Javascript/ES6.
+The Overledger SDK is a node module written in Javascript/ES6.

 ## Prerequisites